SEMICeu/STR-AP/doc/best_practices/BestPractices.md

 #### 3.2.4.3.
 API Governance

 This section focuses on API governance within base registries, specifically addressing the need for interoperability and standardisation across domains and data products.
 Effective API governance is crucial for ensuring seamless data integration, promoting collaboration, and enabling efficient access to base registry data.
-This section highlights the importance of defining global and domain-level API development standards, enforcing them through testing and validation, and publishing API metadata through a data cataloguing solution.
+This section highlights the importance of defining global and domain-level API development standards, enforcing them through testing and validation, and publishing API metadata through a data cataloging solution.

 <p align="center">
   <img src="images/APIgovernance.png" alt="STR framework">